Canberra Olympic FC: Colours and crest

 Olympic's primary colours of blue and white reflect the club's Greek heritage as it shares the colours of the Greek national flag.
 Olympics alternative colours are red and white.
-The club's crest is a traditional shield of white with a blue trim encompassing the club's name, location and the Olympic torch and rings.
+The club's crest is a traditional shield of white with a blue trim encompassing the club's name, location and the Olympic torch and olive wreath.

 Club name

 The club was founded as Olympic Soccer Club in 1956 by the local Greek community which settled in Canberra. in 1973 the club changed its name to Downer Olympic before changing it back to simply Olympic in 1991.
 Finally, in 1997 the club changed its name to Canberra Olympic, which it has retained as its name since that point.